 Component:

+component.

 Unacceptable Marginal Acceptable Exceptional Score

 (0) (1) (2) (3)

 Demonstrate a contextualized biblical worldview.

-Demonstrate advanced social science Students were not at this stage yet so no information
+Demonstrate advanced social science research and scholarship.
+Students we

-research and scholarship. was available to assess this cycle.
+was availabl

 Demonstrate ability to write and articulate

 meaning at an advanced level of clinical

 and social science scholarship.

 Articulates understanding of research in

 writing that provides creative engagement

 to generate new knowledge.

+-